Vegan Double Chocolate Chip Cookies

 Instructions

-- Add 1 tablespoon of ground flaxseed and 2½ tablespoon of warm water to a small bowl.
+- Add 1 tbsp of ground flaxseed and 2½ tbsp of warm water to a small bowl.
 Mix together and set aside until the mixture becomes thick and gelatinous (around 10-15 minutes).*

 - Preheat the oven to 350°F and line two baking sheets with parchment paper.